Laurie Bristow: Education

 Bristow was educated at Colchester Royal Grammar School, and Trinity College, Cambridge, where he graduated with a BA in 1986.
 He received a PhD in English literature from the University of Cambridge in 1990, with a thesis called "Ezra Pound: Poetry and Public Speaking".
-He also gained a MBA in 2001 from The Open University.
+He also gained an MBA in 2001 from The Open University.

 Career

 Bristow joined the Foreign and Commonwealth Office (FCO) in 1990.
 In the winter of early 1992, after attending a year of Romanian language training in the UK, he was posted to Bucharest, Romania, where he worked for three years as second secretary.
 He then returned to the FCO in London, where he worked in the European Union department.
 From 1996 to 1998 he served as private secretary to the Minister of State for Europe.
 After a year of Turkish language training, he worked in Ankara, Turkey as head of the political section from 1999 to 2002.
 From 2002 to 2003 he worked in Rome at the NATO Defence College.
 In 2003 he worked on the Iraq policy unit at the FCO.

 Bristow was British Ambassador to Azerbaijan from 18 February 2004 to 2007.
 He was minister (deputy head of mission) in Moscow from 2007 to 2010.
 He then returned to London as Director, Eastern Europe and Central Asia, from 2010 until 2012.
 He subsequently replaced Thomas Drew as Director, Intelligence and National Security.
 In 2015, he was succeeded by Jonathan Allen and appointed to be Ambassador to Russia, a role he served in from January 2016.
 In response to the poisoning of Sergei and Yulia Skripal, he had "difficult conversations" with the Russian government about deterrence.
 His tenure ended in January 2020, and he was succeeded by Deborah Bronnert.
 In March 2020 he was appointed Regional Ambassador for COP26 - China, Eastern Europe, Central Asia, Middle East, North Africa, jointly at the Foreign and Commonwealth Office and the Cabinet Office.

 Bristow succeeded Alison Blake as Ambassador to Afghanistan in June 2021.
 As Kabul fell to the Taliban on 15 August 2021 and people attempted to flee Afghanistan, Bristow remained at Kabul's airport, personally processing visa applications of British and Afghan nationals.
 Bristow flew back to the UK on 29 August, announcing that the Embassy would operate from Qatar "for the time being".

-In October 2022, Bristow became President of Hughes Hall, Cambridge.
+In October 2022, Bristow became President of Hughes Hall, a postgraduate college of the University of Cambridge.